nothke/Command-Terminal-Plus/README.md

 * added `Secret` bool to RegisterCommandAttribute.
 If it's true, the command won't show up with the `help` command.
 This is intended for easter eggs.
 * added secret `exit` command which does the same thing as `quit`
 * tweaked some help messages on default commands
-* tweaked some variable names to be more self-explanitory
+* tweaked some variable names to be more self-explanatory
 * generally improved a bunch of code